Research and Rank Web Data

 results = asyncio.run(main())

 By region: Rio Grande Valley cities are fastest (4.0 days avg), Central Texas slowest (15.3 days avg).
-Each result includes a research column with source citations.
+Each result includes detailed source citations with URLs from official city permit department pages.